 We ensure children have numerous opportunities for them to learn about science outside the classroom, for example, our reception class participate in bug hunting whilst other children look at the effects of force and magnets through drama.

-We also provide school trips and residential trips which give the children an opportunity to put science into practice.
-Visits are made to local farms, zoos and sessions are carried out in pond dipping and plant observing at environment centres.
+We also provide local trips and residential trips which give the children an opportunity to put science into practice.
+Visits are made to farms, zoos and sessions are carried out in pond dipping and plant observing at environment centres.

-In year 3 the children are encouraged to attend a three day residential trip, where they have the opportunity to look at habitats, life cycles and look at the coastline.
+In year 3 and year 4 the children are encouraged to attend a three day residential trip, where they have the opportunity to look at habitats, life cycles and look at the coastline.

-We have also been priviledged to have visitors to the school who enhance the curriculum, including an environmentalist, who works with orangutans, helping their conservation, zoologist carrying out workshops on different species and drama productions, which are designed to help children understand different areas in science.
+We have also been privileged to have visitors to the academy who enhance the curriculum, including an environmentalist, who works with orangutans, helping their conservation, zoologist carrying out workshops on different species and drama productions, which are designed to help children understand different areas in science.

 Our annual science day has been organised to further develop the love for science by engrossing the children’s minds with science for the day.
 Parents are invited to participate in workshops with their children.
 This is a very successful day which has had positive reviews from both pupils and parents.